There are many student groups on campus taking action on food system sustainability

 The Dalhousie Student Union Sustainability Office (DSUSO) strives to create a culture of sustainable practices within DSU Operations and at Dalhousie University.
-Some of our goals include implementing student and community run initiatives on campus through funding and peer support, challenging oppressive behaviours in our community, and engaging with key decision-making bodies within the university to promote environmental responsibility and accountability.
+Some of their goals include implementing student and community run initiatives on campus through funding and peer support, challenging oppressive behaviours in our community, and engaging with key decision-making bodies within the university to promote environmental responsibility and accountability.

 The easiest way to become involved is to email the DSUSO.
 They’d love to hear ANY ideas for speakers, workshops, garden parties, panels, publications, tastings, or anything else you can think of!

 The Dalhousie Student Union (DSU) introduced a Market to make fresh, Nova Scotia grown produce available to students at a low cost.
 Produce is also available through pre-ordering with their Food Box program.
 The Market is closed for the summer and will reopen in September 2018.

 Engineers Without Borders